lucblassel/seqtools/README.md

-  convert  Convert file to format select   Select sequences from file by identifier or index rename   Rename sequences in a fasta file help     Print this message or the help of the given subcommand(s)
+  convert  Convert file to format select   Select sequences from file by identifier or index rename   Rename sequences in a fasta file add-id   Add a common string to as a prefix or suffix to each sequence header help     Print this message or the help of the given subcommand(s)

 Options: